voxel51/fiftyone/docs/source/cli/index.rst

 Operator info
 ~~~~~~~~~~~~~

-Prints information about operators that you've downloaded or created locally.
+Prints information about operators and panels that you've installed locally.

 .. code-block:: text